About Bruce Fuhrer

 'A Field Guide to Australian Fungi'.

-Bruce has discovered several previously undescribed fungi species and described many liverworts.
+Bruce discovered several previously undescribed fungi species and described many liverworts.

 The four fungi named after Bruce are: